Automation: Arduino and NCE |

 I originally started this project using a DigiX by Digistump, a Due/Mega clone with about 99 IO pins, several UARTs, a couple I²C buses, an SDCard and a Wifi module.
 Unfortunately it runs using 3.3V logic levels which is a problem with both the LCD and the relay board.
 Then in the middle of my work I unfortunately screwed up the wifi module to the point of making it inoperable.
 I revisited my project specs and decided I wasn't making use of the extra features so I went back to an Arduino Mega, which turns out to be a much cheaper board anyway.

 The DigiX uses 3.3V logic levels.
-There are 2 I²C buses, one on pins 20/21 like a Mega and the other one on pins 70/71 (SDA1, SCL1).
-The EEPROM is on the I²C bus on pins 20/21 so no matter what never connect anything that provides 5V signals on these pins, as it's clearly stated that will damage it.
+There are two I²C buses, one on pins 20/21 like a Mega and the other one on pins 70/71 (SDA1, SCL1).
+The EEPROM is on the I²C bus on pins 20/21 so no matter what, never connect anything that provides 5V signals on these pins, as it's clearly stated that will damage it.
 To avoid that I used the other I²C bus on pins 70/71.

 I thought about powering the LCD using 3.3V instead of the recommended 5V but that didn't work.
 The display was erratic and the backlight did not light up.